-The ASB MBA program will deliver a curriculum deeply interconnected with management practices and integrated with the rigor and values embedded in the MIT Sloan School MBA program.
-The program will foster entrepreneurship, innovation, and hands-on-learning through an active interaction among industry, government, faculty and students.
-Students will have the chance to master state-of-the-art management tools and obtain deeper understanding of global business dynamics.
-At the same time, immense exposure to the fascinating reality and growing opportunities of Asia will be provided.
+The ASB MBA program delivers a curriculum deeply interconnected with management practices and integrated with the rigor and values embedded in the MIT Sloan School MBA program.
+The program fosters entrepreneurship, innovation, and hands-on-learning through an active interaction among industry, government, faculty and students.
+Students have the chance to master state-of-the-art management tools and obtain deeper understanding of global business dynamics.
+At the same time, immense exposure to the fascinating reality and growing opportunities of Asia are provided.

 Members of the Board of Governors include Anthony F. Fernandes, Group CEO and Director of AirAsia Berhad; Tito Titus Mboweni, Non-Executive Director of Nampak; Azman Hj Mokhtar, Managing Director of Khazanah Nasional Berhad; Shahril Shamsuddin, President and Group CEO of SapuraKencana Petroleum Berhad; Martin Y. Tang, Director of MTDD Ltd.; Aswin Techajareonvikul, President and CEO of Berli Jucker Public Co.
 Ltd.; and Gita Irawan Wirjawan, Founder and Chairman of Ancora Group.

-A committee of MIT Sloan faculty will advise the ASB on faculty and curriculum matters.
-Professor Joseph Weber will chair this committee as Faculty Director, with the support of Professors Roy Welsch, Pierre Azoulay, Jake Cohen and Bill Aulet.
+A committee of MIT Sloan faculty advises the ASB on faculty and curriculum matters.
+Professor Joseph Weber chairs this committee as Faculty Director, with the support of Professors Roy Welsch, Pierre Azoulay, Jake Cohen and Bill Aulet.

 Highlights of the ASB/MIT Sloan collaboration include: